saiprasadbarke/robustmvd-sai-master/rmvd/data/README.md

 The unit for the translation is meters.

 ### Depth maps
-Depths are provided with the key "depth" and are given in meters.
+Depths are provided with the key `depth` and are given in meters.
 Invalid depth values are set to 0.

 Additionally, inverse depths (unit: 1/m) are provided with the key "invdepth".
 Invalid inverse depth values are set to 0.